 In some cases, a furry or hairy coating develops.

 A blue tinge to the tongue can indicate a lack of oxygen in the blood.
-This may result from:
+This may

 - a lack of oxygen from the lungs